ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The authorization server is expected to store subject identifiers for users indefinitely, in order to be able to include them in the responses to clients.
 The authorization server is also expected to store client key identifiers associated with display information about the client such as its name and logo.

 The client is expected to store its client instance key indefinitely, in order to authenticate to the authorization server for the normal functioning of the GNAP flows.
-Additionally, the client will be temporarily storing artifacts issued by the authorization server during a flow, and these artifacts SHOULD be discarded by the client when the transaction is complete.
+Additionally, the client will be temporarily storing artifacts issued by the authorization server during a flow, and these artifacts ought to be discarded by the client when the transaction is complete.

-The resource server is not required to store any state for its normal operation.
+The resource server is not required to store any state for its normal operation, as far as its part in implementing GNAP.
 Depending on the implementation of access tokens, the resource server may need to cache public keys from the authorization server in order to validate access tokens.

 ## Intrusion